sidpatelgit/polycomp/README.md

 # PolyComp

-PolyComp is the release package for the 120-problem BlockSplit benchmark.
+PolyComp is the release package for a 120-problem benchmark.
 It contains the exact raster images used in the reported evaluation, normalized problem manifests, provider request builders for all three visual presentations, and the minimal 1,080-row result table used to compute the paper